NIH-CIT-OIR-SPIS/MouseVUER/README.md

 ### CAD Files and Assembly

 The CAD files and assembly instructions can be found in the [CAD_Models folder](./CAD_Models/).

+### Manuscript data

+The images and annotations used in the manuscript can be found here

 # Video Acquisition Software